Wiki

 Do gold ETFs pay dividends?

-No, gold produces no income, so returns come entirely from price appreciation.
-If you want income, consider dividend-paying mining stocks through GDX or royalty companies separately.
+No, physical gold ETFs like GLD, GLDM, IAU, and IAUM produce no income.
+Returns come entirely from price appreciation.
+If you want income from gold exposure, consider dividend-paying mining stocks through GDX or royalty companies separately.

 Final Verdict: Choosing Your Best Gold ETF Investment